turingschool/front-end-curriculum/lessons/module-3/promises-practice.md

 ## Promises Practice Repo

 We're going to be building out this site with two different repos.
 One for the client side code and another is an API that serves up a collection of members.
 Something to note is that the API given to us doesn't automatically give us all of the info needed to display the staff members.
 There is a second nested endpoint we will need to fetch...
 More on this in a moment.

 Clone [this repo](https://github.com/turingschool-examples/promises-practice) and the [promises-api](https://github.com/turingschool-examples/promises-api) repo down.

-For both:
+Have these directories open in two separate terminal tabs so you can see them both at the same time.
+For both, run:

 `npm install`